19 persons arrested on charges of sedition at Azamgarh

 It was further alleged that the protesters had gathered on Tuesday afternoon and surrounded the park from all sides.
 They even beat up people who were standing nearby.

-The protesters on the other hand alleged that the police had used communal slurs against the women.
-The police denied this allegation and said that at the protest venue, the people gathered had chanted anti national slogans.
+The protesters, on the other hand, alleged that the police had used communal slurs against the women.
+The police denied this allegation and said that at the protest venue, the people gathered had chanted anti-national slogans.